johnanvik/devops-colouring/Sprint 3/Hacker.md

-# Who You Are
-You are a malicius hacker looking to exploit security flaws for your own monetary gain and reputation.
-You have set your sights on a children's colouring drawing company that has recently become well known.

-# What You Do
-- Exploit known security issues to breach computer systems.
+# Security Improvements
+Due to the cross-training in the last sprint, the System Admin team had time to improve the software development environment in two ways:

+CI/CD: Using an automated pipeline, products are now tested automatically for known exploits.

+Containers and Microservices: Developers are now able to self-serve creating secured development environments, called "containers" (e.g. Docker).
+Each container holds one product to be deployed, and because the container is running all the latest libraries (i.e. secured), products in containers cannot be hacked.

+However, as the orchestration software that manages the containers in the production environment is relatively new, you can find ways to infiltrate the production environment and stop running microservices.

 # Actions This Sprint
 ## Sprint Execution
-1. Monitor issues with the status "Development - \<Team Number>" and "Testing - \<Team Number>"
+1. Monitor issues with the status "Production"
-1. Select a few issues to "hack" (max: 5 issues per team)
+1. Select a few issues (i.e. microservices) to stop (max: 5 issues per team)
-    - Add the "Hacked" label to the issue.
+    - Add the "Stopped" label to the issue.
 1. Continue with your role from the previous sprint.